LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 > This is because we extend the `CashbackTransaction` from an already existing transaction type `TransferTransaction`.
 > As a result, all required methods are implemented already inside the `TransferTransaction` class, and we only need to overwrite/extend explicitely the methods we want to customize.

-Now, let's create a new file `cashback_transaction.js`, which is defining the new transaction type `CashbackTransaction`:
+Now, let's create a new file `cashback_transaction.js` which is defines the new transaction type `CashbackTransaction`:

 ```bash
 touch cashback_transaction.js